“In insecure relationships, we disguise our vulnerabilities so our partner never really sees us.”

 While EFT is the core framework, I also bring in other techniques when they can support your process:

-• Brainspotting can help partners process and release unresolved emotional pain that gets triggered in the relationship.
+• EMDR and Brainspotting can help partners process and release unresolved emotional pain that gets triggered in the relationship.

 • Sandtray therapy can give couples a creative and symbolic way to explore dynamics and patterns.

-• Internal Family Systems (IFS) can help each partner notice and work with the parts of themselves that show up in conflict or distance.
+• Internal Family Systems (IFS) Informed Therapy can help each partner notice and work with the parts of themselves that show up in conflict or distance.

 • Nonviolent Communication (NVC) helps couples express feelings and needs clearly to build empathy and reduce conflict